 Generally loud breathers, English bulldogs tend to snore and wheeze.
 Many drool as well.
 They are moderate shedders and their short coats require little grooming.
 However, the wrinkles on the face should be wiped regularly to prevent skin infections.

-The bulldog's savage roots belie the friendly disposition of this dog as we know it today.
 Named for its use in the sport of bull baiting, the English bulldog seems to have originated in the British Isles sometime prior to the 13th century.
 One of the few references to the sport dates back to 1209, and talks about a butcher's dogs that chased a bull through the English town of Stamford.
 This pursuit so pleased the earl of the town that he inaugurated bull baiting as a sport in his domain.

 Today, the English bulldog makes a fine family pet.
 The AKC recognizes the breed simply as the bulldog.